gbrdf/M1-programing-project/README.md

 #### Analyzing the data

-An important thing to note here is that the visualization and cleaning section **works only with the specific pre-built data frame** that you can find in the main project section.
+An important thing to note here is that the visualization and cleaning section **works only with the specific pre-built data frame** that you can find in the full project section.
 We were unable to standardize the process do to a lack of time but we will try to do finish it nonetheless.

 > STEP 3 (incomplete)